Schlaubischlump/LocationSimulator/README.md

 ## Usage

 ### Start spoofing:
-  1. Connect the iOS device to your computer via USB.
+  1. Connect the iOS device to your computer via USB or Wi-Fi.
   2. Long click the point you want to set as the current location on the map.

 ### Moving: